canjs/canjs/guides/getting-started-tutorial/stache-templates.md

 ```

 <a name="context"></a>
-## Sections and Context
+## Value lookup

-Assume for the moment that we have the following customerOrder object passed in to our Stache template:
+Assume for the moment that we have the following `customerOrder` map passed in to our Stache template:

 ```
 {